-A Whole New World has opened up at the Prince Edward theatre now the hugely anticipated Broadway musical Disney’s Aladdin has arrived on its flying carpet for guests of Aladdin Theatre Breaks.
+A Whole New World opened up at the Prince Edward theatre when the hugely anticipated Broadway musical Disney’s Aladdin arrived, on its flying carpet, for guests of Aladdin Theatre Breaks, in 2016.

 Aladdin Theatre Breaks – the story